Skip to main content

 Connect your agent

 Installing the app doesn’t yet link it to your agent — one quick step does.
 The dashboard gives you a Connect link.
 Open it: it starts a chat with the Lua bot and pre-fills a one-time connect message.
-Just send it, and the bot replies “Connected to agent…” — your tenant is now linked to this agent.
+Just send it, and the bot replies “Connected to agent…” — your organization is now linked to this agent.

 The connect link is single-use and expires after 24 hours.
 If it expires before you use it, regenerate it from the dashboard.